 Insufficient Evidence for

-- Swelling (inflammation) of the skin.
+- Swelling (inflammation) of the stomach (gastritis).

 - Other conditions.

-- For lowering cholesterol: 8-11 English walnut nuts or 30-56 grams (about 1/4 to 1/2 cup) has been substituted for other dietary fats.
+- For high cholesterol: 8-11 English walnut nuts or 30-56 grams (about 1/4 to 1/2 cup) have been substituted for fats in the diet.